 House-sitting Costa Rica – A way of living

-In their first few weeks House-sitting in Costa Rica they tried to live like locals eating the local diet of fish, meat and eggs, beans, rice and salads on a daily basis.
+In their first few weeks House-sitting in Costa Rica they tried to live like locals.
+They ate the local diet of fish, meat and eggs, beans, rice and salads on a daily basis.
 And from the garden they cultivated and harvested avocados, lemons, limes and all manner of fruit and vegetables.
 Their food expenses were minimal.
-After some weeks, however, they found they missed chicken and pasta and the varieties of foods they were accustomed to at home in the US.
-The foods that make up the more American Caucasian diet are more expensive locally and so their food bill began to rise.
+After some weeks, however, they found they missed chicken and pasta and the foods they were accustomed to at home.
+The foods that make up the more American Caucasian diet are more expensive locally.
+So their food bill began to rise.
 Wine they noticed is very expensive with a limited selection in their local shops.

 Like the sound of this adventure..?
 This housesit is available again through HouseSitMatch for 4 months Aug-Nov 2016 –

 To find your petsitters through our trusted network register with HouseSitMatch as a homeowner

 If you have pet care, pet-sitting and homecare experience and want to travel and experience a new location why not register as on HouseSitMatch as a housesitter